Academic staff

 downloads of outputs this month

-I am a Lecturer in Psychology and a Chartered Forensic Psychologist.
+I am a Senior Lecturer in Psychology and a Chartered Forensic Psychologist.
+I am currently Course Director for BSc Psychology (Forensic Psychology).
 I completed my BSc in Psychology at the University of Kent.
 I continued my studies with an ESRC-funded MSc and PhD in Forensic Psychology.
-I specialise in the application of research and evidence to the law, by focusing on how attainment of basic human needs impacta on behaviour.
+I specialise in the application of research and evidence to the law, by focusing on how attainment of basic human needs impacts on behaviour.
 I research this in relation to gang membership and hate crime.
-I also research topics where law change is debated, including assisted dying.
 I specialise in offender rehabilitation and intervention, focusing on strength-based approaches, such as the Good Lives Model.

 I have a number of published papers on street gang membership and evidence-based practice in Forensic and NHS services.
 My current research focuses on the application of the Good Lives Model, a novel approach to offender rehabilitation, to street gang members.
 This model suggests all individuals have life priorities, and when these cannot be achieved pro-socially, they instead pursue these through offending behaviours.
 This model has not been applied to street gang membership previously.